jassalarjan/AetherTrack/NOTIFICATION_TROUBLESHOOTING.md

 #### Safari:
 1. Safari menu → Settings → Websites → Notifications
-2. Find TaskFlow in the list
+2. Find AetherTrack in the list
 3. Change to "Allow"
 4. Refresh the page